 Soldier Honored: Brock A. Beery

-Army Staff Sergeant Brock Beery of White House, Tennessee was driving a fully armored light medium tactical vehicle when he encountered an IED followed by enemy small arms fire during combat operations near Habbaniyah, Iraq, about 80 miles west of Baghdad.
-He was assigned to the 2nd Battalion, 123rd Armor Regiment, Kentucky National Guard, Bowling Green, Kentucky.
-He died on March 23, 2006, while serving during Operation Iraqi Freedom.
-He was 30 years old.
+Army Staff Sergeant Brock Beery, 30, of White House, Tenn., was assigned to the 2nd Battalion, 123rd Armor Regiment, Kentucky National Guard, Bowling Green, Ky.
+He was driving a fully armored light medium tactical vehicle when he encountered an IED followed by enemy small arms fire during combat operations near Habbaniyah, Iraq, about 80 miles west of Baghdad, and died on March 23, 2006 while serving during Operation Iraqi Freedom.

 He is survived by his wife and daughter.
 His daughter is a Folds of Honor Scholarship recipient.